kuc2477/django-record/README.md

 `recording_model` at it's *post_save* time and create an record for it.

 You can access records via record manager `records` in your recorded model instance.
-Also, you are able to access audited model via `recording` in your records, which is in effect *ForeignKey*.
+Also, you are able to access audited model instance via `recording` in your records, which is in effect *ForeignKey*.

 **Attributes**: